ChaoticBrave/VagrantStoryRandomizer/README.md

 # Vagrant Story Randomizer
 A tool which will randomize a copy of Vagrant Story.

-At the moment, this is in the form of a Python file which has been converted to an executable file.
 Right now, it will randomize the enemies, their drops and chest items.

 A randomized game has been proven to work with both Beetle PSX and DuckStation.
 ## Releases